pengfeinie/pengfeinie.github.io/_posts/2012-08-14-two-way-SSL-authentication.md

 In this article, we'll focus on the main use cases for X.509 certificate authentication – verifying the identity of a communication peer when using the HTTPS (HTTP over SSL) protocol.

-Simply put – while a secure connection is established, the client verifies the server according to its certificate (issued by a trusted certificate authority).

-But beyond that, X.509 in Spring Security can be used to verify the identity of a client by the server while connecting.
-This is called *“mutual authentication”,\* and we'll look at how that's done here as well.

-Finally, we'll touch on when it makes sense to use this kind of authentication.

-To demonstrate server verification, we'll create a simple web application and install a custom certificate authority in a browser.
+Simply put – while a secure connection is established, the client verifies the server according to its certificate (issued by a trusted certificate authority).But beyond that, X.509 in Spring Security can be used to verify the identity of a client by the server while connecting.
+This is called *“mutual authentication”,\* and we'll look at how that's done here as well.Finally, we'll touch on when it makes sense to use this kind of authentication.To demonstrate server verification, we'll create a simple web application and install a custom certificate authority in a browser.

 # **1. Introduction**